causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask137_Spring2025_Bitcoin_Forecasting_with_Facebook_Prophet/README.md

 * *Historical Events & Articles*:

   * Highlights of major Bitcoin market events like the 2013 Bull Run, 2017 ICO Boom, 2022 FTX Collapse, and the 2024 Halving, providing context to market movements.

 ---

-This dashboard provides an interactive and insightful platform for understanding Bitcoin’s historical behavior and forecasting future price trends, making data-driven decision-making easier for investors and enthusiasts.

----